+It appears to be significantly harder to develop genuine extensions of one period solutions: many of the classical solutions to the SEP exhibit additional desirable characteristics and optimality properties which one would like to extend to the multimarginal case.
 However the original derivations of these solutions make significant use of the particular structure inherent to certain problems, often relying on explicit calculations, which make extensions difficult if not impossible.
-The first paper which we are aware of to attempt to extend a classical construction to the multi-marginal setting is [10], who generalised the Azéma-Yor embedding ([1]) to the case with two marginals.
-This work was further extended by Henry-Labordère, Obłój, Spoida, and Touzi [27, 47], who were able to extend to arbitrary (finite) marginals, under a non-trivial assumption on the measures.
-Using an extension of the stochastic control approach in [22] Claisse, Guo, and Henry-Labordère [12] constructed a two marginal extension of the Vallois embedding.
-Recently, Cox, Obloj, and Touzi [14] were able to characterise the solution to the general multi-marginal Root embedding through the use of an optimal stopping formulation.
+The first paper which we are aware of to attempt to extend a classical construction to the multi-marginal setting is [12], which generalised the Azéma-Yor embedding [1] to the case with two marginals.
+This work was further extended by Henry-Labordère et al. [30,52], who were able to extend to arbitrary (finite) marginals, under particular assumptions on the measures.
+Using an extension of the stochastic control approach in [25] Claisse et al. [15] constructed a two marginal extension of the Vallois embedding.
+Recently, Cox et al. [18] were able to characterise the solution to the general multi-marginal Root embedding through the use of an optimal stopping formulation.

-Mass transport approach and general multi-marginal embedding.
-In this paper, we develop a new approach to the multi-marginal Skorokhod problem, based on insights from the field of optimal transport.
+Mass transport approach and general multi-marginal embedding In this paper, we develop a new approach to the multi-marginal Skorokhod problem, based on insights from the field of optimal transport.

-Following the seminal paper of Gangbo and McCann [23] the mutual interplay of optimality and geometry of optimal transport plans has been a cornerstone of the field.
-As shown for example in [13, 50] this in not limited to the two-marginal case but extends to the multi-marginal case where it turns out to be much harder though.
-Recently, similar ideas have been shown to carry over to a more probablistic context, to optimal transport problems satisfying additional linear constraints [7, 57, 25] and in fact to the classical Skorokhod embedding problem [2].
+Following the seminal paper of Gangbo and McCann [26] the mutual interplay of optimality and geometry of optimal transport plans has been a cornerstone of the field.
+As shown for example in [14,45,53] this in not limited to the two-marginal case but extends to the multi-marginal case where it turns out to be much harder though.
+Recently, similar ideas have been shown to carry over to a more probablistic context, to optimal transport problems satisfying additional linear constraints [7,28,60] and in fact to the classical Skorokhod embedding problem [2].

 Building on these insights, we extend the mass transport viewpoint developed in [2] to the multi-marginal Skorokhod embedding problem.
-This allows us to give multi-marginal extensions of all the classical optimal solutions to the Skorokhod problem in full generality, which we exemplify by several examples.
+This allows us to give multimarginal extensions of all the classical optimal solutions to the Skorokhod problem in full generality, which we exemplify by several examples.
 In particular the classical solutions of Azéma-Yor, Root, Rost, Jacka, Perkins, and Vallois can be recovered as special cases.
 In addition, the approach allows us to derive a number of new solutions to (MSEP) which have further applications to e.g. martingale optimal transport and the peacock problem.
 A main contribution of this paper is that in many different cases, solutions to the multi-marginal SEP share a common geometric structure.
 In all the cases we consider, this geometric information will in fact be enough to characterise the optimiser uniquely, which highlights the flexibility of our approach.